 People who are unable to control their menstruation with proper menstruation supplies may experience agitation, disturbed, and unpleasantness.
 According to studies, an absence of availability to these items might have a detrimental impact on somebody’s psychological health.

 It is crucial to highlight, however, that having a small wage is connected with a greater incidence of depression in societies with large economic disparity.
 Many persons living in period poverty are also included in this category.
 As a result, while those who do not have access to menstruation products may have a greater risk of depression, it is not reasonable to establish that period poverty leads to depression.

-Menstruating women may have a terrible school or college experience if they are awkward, disturbed, or unable to engage due to menstruation flow and odor.
+Menstruating women may have a terrible school or college experience if they are awkward, disturbed, or unable to engage due to menstruation flow and odour.
 This encounter may have long-term ramifications.
-Chronic absenteeism at school has an impact on a woman’s future economic ability, personality, health consequences, and feeling of competence.
+Chronic absenteeism at school has an impact on a woman’s future economic ability, personality, health consequences, and feelings of competence.

 Using an item for a longer period than indicated might potentially be hazardous.
 Keeping a tampon in for an extended period might raise the risk of toxic shock syndrome, an uncommon but severe illness.